library(liver)

 Multiple R-squared: 0.04434, Adjusted R-squared: 0.04202

-The R-squared (\(R^2\)) value for this model is 0.04, indicating that only 4.43% of the variability in house prices is explained by house.age.
-This suggests the linear model may not fully capture the relationship.
+F-statistic: 19.11 on 1 and 412 DF, p-value: 1.56e-05The coefficient of determination for this model is \(R^2 =\) 0.04, indicating that approximately 4.43% of the variability in housing prices is explained by a linear effect of house age.
+This relatively modest value suggests that a straight-line relationship may not adequately capture the underlying pattern.

-Next, we fit a quadratic polynomial regression model to allow for curvature:
+We next fit a quadratic polynomial regression model to allow for curvature: \[ \mathrm{unit_price} = b_0 + b_1,\mathrm{house_age} + b_2,\mathrm{house_age}^2. \]

-reg_nonlinear_house = lm(unit.price ~ poly(house.age, 2), data = house)
+reg_nonlinear_house = lm(unit_price ~ poly(house_age, 2), data = house)

 summary(reg_nonlinear_house)